ShivanshuKGupta/ShivanshuKGupta/README.md

 - 👋 Hi, I’m @ShivanshuKGupta
-- 👀 I’m interested in competitive programming and android development
+- 👀 I’m interested in competitive programming and flutter development
 - 🌱 I’m currently pursuing my computer science degree from Indian Institute of Information Technology, Raichur
 - 💞️ I’m looking to collaborate on CP related repositories
 - 📫 How to reach me:-